iwnpr/iwnpr/README.md

 - MS SQL
 - Git

+№№№ In the study process
+- ASP.NET Core

 <!--
 **iwnpr/iwnpr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.